karimagnusson/kuzminki-zio/README.md

 ```

 #### Support added for array fields
 Support for array fields is not yet in a released version.
+Use git clone.

 #### Array field example
 ```scala